 Driving while intoxicated is a serious offense.
 Throw in property damage and the alleged offender could face heightened criminal charges.
 A judge can order jail time, fees, and require the alleged offender to pay restitution to the victims.

 If you have recently been arrested for a DWI involving property damage in Harris County, you should contact an experienced defense attorney with The Gonzalez Law Group, PLLC as soon as possible.
-The Gonzalez Law Group, PLLC will fight to for your rights and try to get the best possible outcome for your situation.
+The Gonzalez Law Group, PLLC will fight for your rights and try to get the best possible outcome for your situation.

 Overview of DWI with Property Damage in Houston, TX